npentrel/viam-docs/docs/dev/tools/cli.md

 ---

 The Viam CLI (command line interface) tool enables you to manage your machines and {{< glossary_tooltip term_id="modular-resource" text="modular resources" >}} across organizations and locations from the command line.
-The CLI lets you:
+The CLI lets you perform the same actions as the Viam app, such as:

-- Retrieve [organization](/cloud/organizations/) and location information
+- managing organizations and permissions
-- Manage [machine fleet](/fleet/) data and logs
+- managing machine data and logs
-- Control machines by issuing component and service commands
+- controling machines
-- Upload and manage [modular resources](/registry/) in the Viam Registry
+- uploading and manageing modules

 For example, this CLI command moves a servo to the 75 degree position: